strimzi/strimzi.github.io/_posts/2024-10-24-autorebalancing-on-scaling.md

 But just scaling can't bring all the advantages by itself and it needs to be supported by a rebalancing process in order to get a more balanced cluster to spread the load across all the brokers.
 Having an automatic mechanism to do so is the key for making your cluster capable of scaling more elastically, as also demonstrated by Jakub Scholz in this [video](https://www.youtube.com/watch?v=b8JZpom-67I).
 We hope this new feature proves useful for Strimzi users, and we encourage you to try it out.
+A better integration between Kafka an Cruise Control is one of the long-term goals of the Strimzi project that would allow a sort of Kafka auto pilot mode, and this is a significant step in that direction.
 Please let us know how it works, any issues you encounter, or any suggestions you may have.
-Looking forward to hear from our beloved community!
+Looking forward to hearing from our beloved community!